Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics

-For 1-point estimators, the optimal subset of DVs yield constraints comparable to those obtained from the merged bins and the 2-point-like configuration, despite involving roughly $30\%$ fewer elements.
-However, we can see that the merged bins always slightly outperform the 2-point-like setup.
-In contrast, for topological statistics, the optimal selection improves the FoM by approximately $15\%$ over the merged bins case and by $\approx [5, 10]\%$ with respect to the 2-point-like set of tomographic bins, though at the cost of $\approx30\%$ more elements.
+For one-point estimators, the optimal subset of DVs yield constraints comparable to those obtained from the merged bins and the two-point-like configuration, despite involving roughly $30\%$ fewer elements.
+However, we can see that the merged bins always slightly outperform the two-point-like setup.
+In contrast, for topological statistics, the optimal selection improves the FoM by approximately $15\%$ over the merged bins case and by $\approx [5, 10]\%$ with respect to the two-point-like set of tomographic bins, though at the cost of $\approx30\%$ more elements.

-It is important to highlight that the most impactful selections occur within the first 3--4 iterations of the optimization procedure, where the merged bins involving the highest redshift slice, namely $z_5$, $z_{45}$, $z_{345}$, $z_{2345}$ and the non-tomographic bin, are preferentially selected.
+It is important to highlight that the most impactful selections occur within the first four iterations of the optimization procedure, where the merged bins involving the highest redshift slice, namely $z_5$, $z_{45}$, $z_{345}$, $z_{2345}$ and the non-tomographic bin, are preferentially selected.
 The redshift slice $z_5$ indeed carries most of the WL information, as photons from high-redshift sources travel through a larger volume of large-scale structures.
 Since bin $z_5$ is strongly affected by shape noise, merging this tomographic slice with adjacent bins effectively mitigates noise, enabling a more robust extraction of the WL signal.
-For 1-point statistics, this subset of five bins alone captures approximately $85\%$ of the total information at small smoothing scales, and around $70\%$ at larger scales.
+For one-point statistics, this subset of five bins alone captures approximately $85\%$ of the total information at small smoothing scales, and around $70\%$ at larger scales.
 For topological estimators, the corresponding fractions are about $70\%$ and $60\%$, respectively.
 Beyond this core set, subsequent iterations enter a regime where the Fisher ill-conditioning uncertainty dominates, thus rendering further selection steps less interpretable and statistically less robust.